Frequently Asked Questions

 Do you offer Balanced XLR out on the Darlington Labs preamp?

 No. XLRs are not currently a factory option.
-While they could be added by an end user, the resulting grounding will then be inferior to our recommended method (see papers on Neil Muncy and the ‘Pin 1 Problem’ in a 1995 AES preprint).
+While they could be added by an end user, we believe the result in terms of grounding will be inferior to our recommended method (refer to the Neil Muncy’s 1995 AES paper on the ‘Pin 1 Problem’).

 Our solution involves custom interconnects that terminate in RCA (XLR pins 2 and 3) and spade lugs (XLR pin 1) at the Darlington Labs end, and male XLRs at the receiving end (your line level preamp, or A/D, or studio tape machine).
+This is an impedance-balanced configuration which can improve CMRR in the interconnect, beyond that standard RCA->XLR studio wiring practice.
 Directions are in our owners manual and elsewhere on this website.

 Jumpers are moved internally on our unit to select the balanced out connection.
 The ring of the RCA then floats above ground at audio frequencies, providing an impedance-balanced out to both phases of the receiving side input.
 To our knowledge, our solution is entirely unique in the industry, rejects excess noise in special applications, and is sonically transparent, unlike the traditional actively-electronically-balanced XLR out.